 Property prices in Alhaurin el Grande are generally lower than in coastal areas and include apartments, townhouses, rural properties such as fincas and villas and the development of Alhaurin Golf Resort just outside the town has apartments and houses in a more modern surrounding.

-Easy road access to Malaga, Marbella and the coastal towns, and local buses that run from the town centre to the local towns of Alhaurín de la Torre, Cartama, Coin, Guaro, Malaga.
-Mijas, Monda, Tolox and the coastal resort of Fuengirola means there are more options when looking for work.
+Easy road access to Malaga, Marbella, and the coastal towns, and local buses that run from the town centre to the local towns of Alhaurín de la Torre, Cartama, Coin, Guaro, Malaga.
+Mijas, Monda, Tolox, and the coastal resort of Fuengirola mean there are more options when looking for work.

 Alhaurin el Grande offers traditional Spanish living with easy access to a more modern Spain in coastal regions.

 Madrid is Spain's capital city and is very popular with expats due to its authenticity and cultural riches, its exciting nightlife, many restaurants, and extravagant carnivals.
 The public transport system is excellent and already among the best in the world with Spanish authorities continuing to invest in further improvements.

 The expat community in Madrid is huge, with many living there on short work contracts, enjoying the lifestyle, elegant boulevards, and manicured parks.
 For those with a penchant for art and culture, you will find the Prado Museum with its exhibitions by Velázquez, Goya, and other Spanish masters.